arved/PHP-Push-2/README.md

-PHP-Push-2-owncloud
+PHP-Push-2
 ========

 Description
 -----------

-PHP-Push-2-owncloud is a fork of PHP-Push-2 with ownCloud support.
+PHP-Push-2 is Z-Push-2 - Open Source ActiveSync - from SVN upstream with CalDAV and CardDAV backend support.

 Features
 --------